SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Operator

 Thank you.
-We take the next question from the line of Deepak Saha from Nirmal Bank Institutional Equities.
+We take the next question from the line of Dipak Saha from Nirmal Bang Institutional Equities.
 Please go ahead.

 Hi, thanks for the opportunity and congrats on great set of numbers.
-So my first question is on the HNB side, if you can highlight how much of this 29% growth would be driven by high profile events and just trying to understand how much would be sustainable going ahead.
+So my first question is on the F&B side, if you can highlight how much of this 29% growth would be driven by high profile events and just trying to understand how much would sustainable going ahead?

 Anuraag Bhatnagar

-I’m asking for the fnd growth of 29% that we have seen for the quarter.
-How much of that would be driven by high profile events that we had for the quarter.
-And basically trying to understand whether this kind of a growth rate sticks out for the coming quarters, especially SECU for so just on the sustainability of the.
-Attendee side,
+I’m asking for the F&B growth of 29% that we have seen for the quarter, how much of that would be driven by high profile events that we had for the quarter and basically trying to understand whether this kind of a growth rate sticks out for the coming quarters, especially, say, Q4.
+So, just on the sustainability of the F&B side?

 Anuraag Bhatnagar